nubonics/Twitter/README.md

 # Twitter
-API driven comment and like extractor for all followees from a starting profile
+API driven comment and like extractor for all followees of a starting profile

 ## Distribution compatibility